YaniScript/Pinkprint-Portfolio/README.md

 meaningful way.
 It was malfunctioning when I tried to use it at the end of the document but maybe how I was trying to use it, and the element being at the bottom of the page didn't help.

 Nonetheless, lovvveeee my portfolio.
 I know it will only get better, and become more full with projects that I'm proud of.

+The portfolio itself is called "YaniScript-Portfolio", and it has been linked to the CSS file already.